mingxuan-fu/tyro-api-testing/README.md

 ## Addtional Scenarios

-Both API end point used should return status 400 if any of the following condition is met
+Both API end point used should return status 400 if any of the following condition is met:

 * the header is missing

 * the header contains non-numeric 'x-v' version

 * the header contains a 'x-v' version less than 1

+For the product detail API in particular, it would return status 400 if the following conditon is met:

+* the ProductID is not a UUID string (e.g. 'None')

+## Other

+openapi.json file sourced from https://docs.api.tyro.com/cdr/